The Effective Field Theory of Large Scale Structures of a Fuzzy Dark Matter Universe: The Cosmological Simulations

 \section{The Cosmological Simulations}

-We compare the predictions for the matter power spectrum from the EFT of LSS in cases of CDM and FDM.
+We compare the predictions for the matter power spectrum from the EFT of LSS in the cases of CDM and FDM.
 In particular, we use cosmological simulations to determine the EFT parameters of CDM and FDM in 1-loop order.
-These simulations must be performed on a large enough box to encompass the quasi-linear regime, namely $k \sim 0.1\,h\,\mathrm{Mpc}^{-1}$.
-Available N-body codes in which the classical Newtonian forces determine the dynamics of particles are indeed useless for FDM simulation.
+These simulations must be performed on a box large enough to encompass the quasi-linear regime, namely $k \sim 0.1\,h\,\mathrm{Mpc}^{-1}$.
 Recently, several FDM cosmological simulation codes have been developed that use different approaches to follow the FDM dynamics \citep[see,][]{FDMsimulations}.
 A primary class of these simulations solves the Schrodinger-Poisson equations for an expanding universe.
-Several works use wave formulation to perform cosmological simulation \citep[e.g.][]{interference,Hui,axionyx,Simon}.
-In this sort of simulation, the small-scale fingerprints of FDM, like the solitonic cores and interference patterns, are neatly captured while they fail to study the large scales.
-Since the velocity defined in Eq.\eqref{madelung} is given by the gradient of the wave function's phase, it could not exceed some maximum value because the difference between the phase values of two neighbor grids in the simulation has a maximum value of $2\pi$.
-Accordingly, for the simulations based on the wave formulation of the FDM, the grid sizes should not exceed the de-Broglie wavelength \citep{Hui,Simon}.
-Henceforth, large box simulations require more and more computational resources.
-Today, the largest FDM simulations ever performed using the wave formulation have the box size of order $\sim 10\,h^{-1}\,\mathrm{Mpc}$ and are reliable only down to $z \sim 3$ \citep[see, e.g.][]{Simon}.
-Therefore, the reachable box size of this sort of simulation is not sufficient yet to study quasi-linear scales, i.e.$\gtrsim 200\,h^{-1}\,\mathrm{Mpc}$.
+Several papers use wave formulation to perform cosmological simulations \citep[e.g.][]{interference,Hui,axionyx,Simon}.
+In this sort of simulation, the small-scale fingerprints of the FDM, such as the solitonic cores and interference patterns, are well captured.
+However, these simulations fail to study the larger scales.
+This limitation arises from the fact that the velocity, as defined in Eq. \eqref{madelung}, is determined by the gradient of the wave function's phase.
+Consequently, the velocity cannot surpass a maximum value due to the restriction imposed by the maximum phase difference of $2\pi$ between neighboring grids in the simulation.
+Consequently, when employing the wave-based approach of the FDM in simulations, the grid sizes must not exceed the de-Broglie wavelength \citep{Hui,Simon}.
+As a result, conducting simulations involving large boxes necessitates increasingly substantial computational resources.
+Today, the largest FDM simulations ever performed using the wave formulation have a box size of the order of $\sim 10\,h^{-1}\,\mathrm{Mpc}$ and are reliable only down to $z \sim 3$ \citep[see, e.g.][]{Simon}.
+Therefore, the reachable box size of this sort of simulation is not yet sufficient to study quasi-linear scales, i.e.$\gtrsim 200\,h^{-1}\,\mathrm{Mpc}$.